jonatanschneider/auctionary/README.md

 Navigate to server directory using `cd server`.

+* Run `npm install`

+You now have multiple opportunities:

 * Compile the server application using `npm run-script compile`
 * Run the server application using `npm run-script run`
-* Compile and run the server application using `npm run-script start`
+* Compile and run the server application using `npm run-script start` (preferred)